MicrosoftDocs/architecture-center/docs/solution-ideas/articles/mutual-tls-deploy-aks-api-management-content.md

 ## Concepts

-API Management enables enhanced-security access to back-end services through multiple mechanisms.
-At the transport (network) layer, [API Management can present client certificates to the backend](/azure/api-management/api-management-howto-mutual-certificates) and verify the certificate that the back-end server presents.
+API Management enables enhanced-security access to backend services through multiple mechanisms.
+At the transport (network) layer, [API Management can present client certificates to the backend](/azure/api-management/api-management-howto-mutual-certificates) and verify the certificate that the backend server presents.
 In this mTLS authentication scenario, the system follows these steps:

 1. API Management connects to the backend server.
 In this scenario, it connects to the ingress controller that runs in AKS.

-1. The back-end server, which is the ingress controller in AKS, presents the server certificate.
+1. The backend server, which is the ingress controller in AKS, presents the server certificate.

 1. API Management validates the server certificate.

-1. API Management presents the client certificate to the server, which is the ingress controller in AKS.
+1. API Management presents the client certificate to the server.

-1. The server, which is the ingress controller in AKS, validates the certificate presented by API Management.
+1. The server validates the certificate presented by API Management.

-1. The server, which is the ingress controller in AKS, grants access to the request that's proxied through API Management.
+1. The server grants access to the request that's proxied through API Management.

 ## Architecture